-Simple, readable code examples are first presented in Java 9 so as to ensure they’re readily understood; this reduces the cognitive effort of perusing implementations written in not yet familiar languages.
+Simple, readable code examples are first presented in Java 10 so as to ensure they’re readily understood; this reduces the cognitive effort of perusing implementations written in languages not yet familiar.

 A typo is the mistaken transcription of a valid, in-dictionary word.
 Most typos originate in one or more of the following cases: